Designing the world’s connectors

 Ports and other maritime infrastructure need long-term support to maintain operations.
 Arup has supported the Port of Jersey for over 15 years, providing everything from replacement of vital pontoons and ramps, fixing breakwaters and re-arranging marinas, to the maintenance of historic waterside structures.

 Our maritime skills support the energy sector in many ways, including the design of liquid natural gas and gravity bases for offshore wellhead platforms.
-We are also engaged on renewable energy schemes like off-shore wind farms and were designers on the new Swansea Tidal Lagoon’s turbine structures.
-The Lagoon will power over 150,000 homes.
+We are also engaged on renewable energy schemes like off-shore wind farms and we were designers for the proposed Swansea Tidal Lagoon’s turbine structures.

 Unique structures, new experiences